shipyard/shipyard-action/README.md

 If input `api-token` or environment variable `SHIPYARD_API_TOKEN` is not provided, error is raised.

-On successful run, the following environment variables are set, which can then be passed on to other actions in the same workflow.
+On a successful run, the following environment variables are set, which can then be passed on to other actions in the same workflow:

 | Parameter Name | Description |
 | --------------- | --------------- |